 The almost-full bits (AFULL3-0) are presettable to a 4-bit binary value representing the number of empty locations remaining in the current transmit queue.
-Then, during tag mode, when the number of free long words in the transmit queue currently being loaded decreases to less than twice the value programmed in AFULL3-0.
-FORMAC Plus signals to the host, by means of the QCTRL2-0 pins, the almost-full condition in the queue.
+Then, during tag mode, when the number of free long words in the transmit queue currently being loaded decreases to less than twice the value programmed in AFULL3-0, FORMAC Plus signals to the host, by means of the QCTRL2-0 pins, the almost-full condition in the queue.
 This is used to stop loading the transmit FIFO before the queue overflows.
-If this function is desired, AFULL3-0 must be programmed with a non-zero value when the FORMAC Plus is in the initialization mode.
-Changing the value in any other mode does not result in the desired almost-full function, however, the QCNTRL2-0 pins would indicate the almost-full condition based on the previous value of AFULL3-0 bits.
+If this function is desired, AFULL3-0 must be programmed with a non-zero value.